RaphaelBecker/Labyrinth/README.md

 # Labyrinth
-This project is a homework from university.
-It implements an easy pathfinding algorithm.
+This project implements a simple pathfinding algorithm.
 The algorithm basically follows right walls, until it finds the exit.